Galef Says She Plans to Retire From Assembly (Updated)

 Dana Levenberg

 Before being elected as the Ossining town supervisor in 2015, Levenberg was Galef’s chief of staff.
-She also served on the Ossining school board for nine years and is a founding member of the Ossining Micro Fund and Ossining for Refugees.
+The Democrat also served on the Ossining school board for nine years and is a founding member of the Ossining Micro Fund and Ossining for Refugees.

 Although she “loved every moment of being an elected official,” Galef said the decision was driven by several factors: running in another redrawn district when the state finalizes new state Senate and Assembly boundaries based on the 2020 census; being 84 years old at the end of another term; and enjoying working from home more, and driving to Albany less, as state legislators switched to remote proceedings during the pandemic.